 Opening a bank account

-We at Fairwinds Management Limited can introduce you to a local bank that is crypto friendly and will help you set up your bank account.
+We at Fairwinds Management Limited can introduce you to a local bank that is crypto friendly.
 Prior to this, we will also help you in the process known as ‘Know Your Customer’ (KYC) that is specifically adapted for businesses in this field.
 This will ease the process with the bank when opening an account.

 Any business opening a bank account for ICOs has to respect two out of the following three criteria: